 - Volume discounts for multiple copies

 Photo books are not Vistaprint’s core business, so the design options are minimal but the site is a good option for those who want a simple and informal-looking finished product.
-They offer good quality and value for the money, plus they’re easy to use, offer fast shipping and have tons of other custom photo gifts and ideas to choose from.
+They offer good quality and value for the money, plus they offer fast shipping and have tons of other custom photo gifts and ideas to choose from.